thorek1/MacroModelling.jl/paper.md

 affiliations:
  - name: Norges Bank, Norway
    index: 1
-date: 1 June 2023
+date: 1 September 2023
 bibliography: paper.bib
 ---

 # Summary

 `MacroModelling.jl` is a Julia [@Bezanson:2012] package for developing and solving dynamic stochastic general equilibrium (DSGE) models.
-These kind of models are typicaly used to decsribe the behaviour of a macroeconomy and are particularly suited for counterfactual analysis (economic policy evaluation) and exploring/quantifying specific mechanisms (academic research).
+These kind of models are typically used to describe the behavior of a macroeconomy and are particularly suited for counterfactual analysis (economic policy evaluation) and exploring/quantifying specific mechanisms (academic research).
 These models are difficult to work with because they consist of a nonlinear system of equations describing a stochastic control problem.
+The forward looking expectations, nonlinearity, and high dimensionality of these models necessitate efficient numerical tools.

-The goal of this package is to reduce coding time and speed up model development by providing functions for creating, calibrating, simulating, and estimating discrete-time DSGE models.
-The package includes several pre-defined models from prominent economic papers, providing an immediate starting point for policy makers, economic researchers, and students.
+The goal of this package is to reduce coding time and speed up model development by providing functions for working with discrete-time DSGE models.
+The intuitive syntax, automatic variable declaration, and effective steady state solver facilitate fast prototyping of models.
+The package includes several pre-defined models from prominent economic papers, providing an immediate starting point for policy makers, economic researchers, or students.

 The package can parse a model written with user-friendly syntax, solve the model knowing only the model equations and parameter values, calculate first, second, and third-order perturbation solutions [@villemot2011solving; @levintal2017fifth] using symbolic and automatic differentiation.
 It can also calibrate parameters, match model moments, and estimate the model on data using the Kalman filter [@durbin2012time].
-The package is designed to be user-friendly and efficient, enabling users to generate outputs or change parameters rapidly once the functions are compiled and the non-stochastic steady state has been found.
+The package is designed to be user-friendly and efficient, enabling users to generate outputs or change parameters rapidly once the functions are compiled and the non-stochastic steady state (NSSS) has been found.

-The user can implement a simple real business cycle model with the following code:
+# Example

+One relatively simple example to study with the package is a real business cycle model (see e.g. [@kydland_and_prescott_1982]).
+The model describes the dynamics of an economy with households consuming a consumption good `c`, produced by competitive firms using the capital stock `k`, and an exogenous technology process `z`.
+The households maximize their utility (`log(c)`) and decide whether to invest in the capital stock or consume and the firms maximize their profits while minimizing their costs when deciding the amount of production inputs and quantity of output.
+The capital stock depreciates by the factor `δ` and the production technology takes the form: `k^α`.
+All agents discount the future with `β` and the exogenous AR(1) technology process is governed by parameters `ρ` and `σᶻ`.
+Given the two optimization problems one can write down the optimality conditions (first-order conditions) as follows:

 ```julia
 using MacroModelling